Open Accessibility Menu

 This program is essential to helping patients understand their medical history and medications.
 It provides patients with the community links and resources needed to treat the patient as a whole and fill the voids when it comes to their healthcare needs.

-The MIH service has a specialty trained Community Paramedic that can to go into the community to increase access to basic health care services.
+The MIH service has a specially trained community paramedic who can to go into the community to increase access to basic health care services.
 Our staff will expand the reach of primary care services by using our dedicated paramedic to perform procedures already in their skill set, such as:

-• Assessment (vital signs, blood pressure, labs, glucose levels, medication compliance)
+• Assessments (vital signs, blood pressure, labs, glucose levels, medication compliance)

 • Treatment (wound care, medication reconciliation)